stefs92/Bengali-AI/index.md

 <img width="575" alt="The building block of ResNet architecture" src="https://github.com/stefs92/Bengali-AI/blob/master/residual.PNG">
 </p>

 The idea is to allow deeper neural networks to more easily approximate shallower ones - in order for above block to "disappear", it is enough to set all weights and biases in the above block.
+If we choose to make our network particularly deep, we would like to incorporate this kind of structures to help with training.

+Finally, while ideally we would like to take a shot at designing our own neural network from scratch, we can also try to apply transfer learning - take examples of public source high - performing convolutional neural networks from the internet, and retrain the last couple of layers to adapt them to our task.

+# References

+[1] He, K., Zhang, X., Ren, S., & Sun, J. (2016).
+Deep Residual Learning for Image Recognition.
+2016 IEEE Conference on Computer Vision and Pattern Recognition (CVPR). doi: 10.1109/cvpr.2016.90

 <!-- For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/). >

 <!-- ### Jekyll Themes >

 <!-- Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/stefs92/Bengali-AI/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file. >

 <!-- ### Support or Contact >